JuliaStats/Klara.jl/README.md

 chain = output(job)
 ```

-In this case the optional argument `autodiff=:reverse` enables computing the gradient via reverse mode AD using
+In this case the optional argument `autodiff=:reverse` enables computing the gradient via reverse mode AD using source
-source transformation.
-Notice also the `init=[nothing, nothing, (ones(2),)]` optional argument, which allows passing the
+transformation.
+Notice also the `init=[(:z, ones(2))]` optional argument, which allows passing the required input to the
-required input to the `init` optional argument of `rdiff()` of the ReverseDiffSource package.
-From the Lora side,
+`init` optional argument of `rdiff()` of the ReverseDiffSource package.
+The `:z` symbol in the `init` argument refers to the
-`init` is a 3-element vector with the first, second and third arguments corresponding to the `init` arguments passed to
-`rdiff()` for the log-likelihood, log-prior and log-target.
-If some of these functions is on specified, then the
-respective `init` element is set to `nothing`.
+symbol used as the input argument of `plogtarget`.

 Finally, it is possible to run reverse mode AD by passing an expression for the log-target (or log-likelihood or
 log-prior) instead of a function.
 An example follows where the log-target is specified via an expression: